 If you are planning to buy online, here is a little review of the major online diamond retailers.
 There are also of course local places, where you get that friendly neighborhood experience and even a thriving market on Etsy.

-Brilliant Earth - This site focuses on extra-conflict free diamonds
+Brilliant Earth - This site focuses on ethically sourced and lab grown diamonds with a good selection of unique settings.

-General advice would be to play around and compare a lot of stones against your price range and try to find the one that looks eye clean to you, while taking into account the color and clarity grade.
+General advice would be to play around and compare a lot of lab grown stones in the 2-3 carat range against your price range and try to find the one that looks eye clean to you, while taking into account the color and clarity grade.
+Then put the savings into a setting that will make the ring unforgettable.

-4) Cushion Cut Rounded corners and larger facets that work well with larger diamonds.
+4) Cushion Cut — Rounded corners and larger facets that work well with larger diamonds.
+An excellent choice in the 2-3 carat range.

-5) Emerald Cut Emerald cut give a diamond more facets because of the "steps" up to the table (top level) of the stone.
+5) Emerald Cut — Emerald cut gives a diamond more facets because of the "steps" up to the table (top level) of the stone.
+Very elegant and striking at larger sizes.

-8) Oval Cut Popular in engagement rings and matches well with other jewelry.
-Most similar to Rounded Brilliant Cut
+8) Oval Cut — Popular in engagement rings and matches well with other jewelry.
+Most similar to Rounded Brilliant Cut.
+Currently very trendy and looks fantastic at 2+ carats.

 ___________________________